-For criminal bribery offences under the PRC’s Criminal Law, Chinese authorities shall have jurisdiction in the following scenarios:
+For criminal bribery offenses under the PRC’s Criminal Law, Chinese authorities shall have jurisdiction in the following scenarios:

-a) where the bribery offence that is committed by a Chinese or foreign individual or entity takes place within the territory of China (including on board PRC ships or PRC aircraft);
+- where the bribery offense that is committed by a Chinese or foreign individual or entity takes place within the territory of China (including on board PRC ships or PRC aircraft);

-b) where the bribery offence committed takes place outside the territory of China with the intention of obtaining improper benefits within China; or
+- where the bribery offense committed takes place outside the territory of China with the intention of obtaining improper benefits within China; or

-c) where the bribery offence committed by a Chinese individual or entity takes place outside the territory of China.
+- where the bribery offense committed by a Chinese individual or entity takes place outside the territory of China.

-As to the administrative commercial bribery offence under the AUCL, any offence that is committed within China will be subject to the jurisdiction of the Chinese authorities.
+As to the administrative commercial bribery offense under the AUCL, any offense that is committed within China will be subject to the jurisdiction of the Chinese authorities.

-Private individuals, public officials and state functionaries, and legal entities concerned can be held liable for bribery offences under the PRC’s Criminal Law and AUCL.
+Private individuals, public officials and state functionaries, and legal entities concerned can be held liable for bribery offenses under the PRC’s Criminal Law and AUCL.

-An entity will be held liable for a bribery offence under the Criminal Law if the offence is committed under the direction of company management level (typically a senior person in the company such as a director or legal representative) and for the interest of the entity.
+An entity will be held liable for a bribery offense under the Criminal Law if the offense is committed under the direction of company management level (typically a senior person in the company such as a director or legal representative) and for the interest of the entity.

-The act of an employee will be deemed to have been committed by the entity and it is the entity that commits an administrative commercial bribery offence under the AUCL.
+The act of an employee will be deemed to have been committed by the entity and it is the entity that commits an administrative commercial bribery offense under the AUCL.